Warning: The Dangers of Divorce Without a Financial Settlement

 Can I get a divorce without a financial settlement?

-Yes, you can finalise a divorce without arranging a financial settlement in the UK.
-However, it is important to carefully consider the implications of doing so.
+Yes, in the UK you can get a divorce without a financial settlement in place, however, it is important to carefully consider the implications of doing so.
+Without a court-approved financial order, your ex-partner could potentially make a future claim against you.

 Once the Decree Absolute (Final Order) is issued, any financial ties are not automatically severed, which means that either party could make a financial claim against the other in the future unless a financial order is in place.